joshplotkin/modeling-football-outcomes-2019/README.md

   * how to figure out how to incorporate injuries
   * playoff scenarios: sometimes one team is motivated while another is not (or is tanking)
     * week 17 can be tricky

+### future data assets
+  * have injury data but have not incorporated. could be extremely useful.
+  * don't have passing vs. running offense or defense stats.
+  * hope is to eventually add advanced stats.
+     * profootballfocus
+     * footballoutsiders
+     * sports info solutions
+     * sharp football
+     * NFL nextgen
+     * would be nice to get schemes and dig into specific matchups, e.g. WR vs CB or O vs. D schemes
+  * how to encode team changes in the off-season, e.g. FA acquisitions